billyhw/GSALightning/README.md

 install_github("billyhw/GSALightning")
 ```

+Since the package contain some large example gene expression data sets, the download time may take a minute or so.
+Please kindly be patient.

-If the R vignette is also desired, use:
+If the R vignette is also desired, use instead:

 ```{r}
 library(devtools)
 install_github("billyhw/GSALightning", build_vignette = TRUE)
 ```

+Note the vignette will take some time to build (4-5 minutes) due to some large-scale analysis examples included in the vignette.

 The Bioconductor stable release of GSA-Lightning is at: